FUNctional Switching

 Before You Begin

-- Sensory Skills (particularly vision and hearing)
+- Sensory skills (particularly vision and hearing)

 - Physical Skills (for switches access points)

-Cause & Effect
+Cause and Effect

 FAQs